Skip to main content

-A weapons or firearms conviction — whether a US felony or misdemeanor, or a conviction from another country — almost always results in serious criminality under the Immigration and Refugee Protection Act (IRPA) section 36(1).
-This is because virtually all Canadian Criminal Code weapons offences carry maximum penalties of 10 years or more, which automatically meets the serious criminality threshold.
-This has two major practical consequences: there is no deemed rehabilitation pathway, and Criminal Rehabilitation costs $1,000 CAD (not $200).
-A Temporary Resident Permit (TRP) is typically the only option for immediate travel.
-This guide explains the Canadian Criminal Code provisions involved, the IRPA implications, and what you can do.
+Short answer: in most cases you cannot simply show up at the border with a weapons or firearms conviction, but you are usually not permanently barred either.
+A weapons or firearms conviction, whether a US felony or misdemeanor, or a conviction from another country, almost always results in serious criminality under the Immigration and Refugee Protection Act (IRPA) section 36(1).
+This is because virtually all Canadian Criminal Code weapons offences carry maximum penalties of 10 years or more, which generally meets the serious criminality threshold (a Canadian-equivalent offence punishable by a maximum term of at least 10 years).
+This has two major practical consequences for most travellers.
+First, there is no deemed rehabilitation pathway, the option that lets time alone clear lower-level offences.
+Second, the government fee for Criminal Rehabilitation in the serious tier is far higher than for minor offences (IRCC lists $1,231 as of late 2025, versus $246.25 for non-serious; confirm the current fee on IRCC before you apply).
+For immediate travel a Temporary Resident Permit (TRP) is typically the only option.
+This guide explains the Canadian Criminal Code provisions involved, how IRPA classifies them, and the pathways that may be open to you.
+It is educational and not legal advice: a CBSA or IRCC officer decides each case, and individual advice should come from a licensed Canadian immigration lawyer or a CICC-regulated consultant.

 Key Canadian Criminal Code Weapons Provisions